dusty-nv/pytorch-timeseries/README.md

 #### Weather Forecasting

 In this [hourly weather dataset](https://www.kaggle.com/selfishgene/historical-hourly-weather-data), we are forecasting the future weather of a city based on it's past weather.
-The following data is given on 1-hour intervals:
+The following data is provided on 1-hour intervals (over a timespan of 40,000 hours):

 ```
 temperature